This post contains affiliate links.

 Customize it!

-Like with most smoothie recipes, this one can be customized and tweaked to fit to your liking.
+Like with most smoothie recipes, this one can be customized and tweaked to fit your liking.
 Here are some options that you can try!

 Switch up the fruit

 Smoothies are extremely versatile and can be switched up so easily!
-You can sub any of the fruit in this smoothie for any fruit you’d prefer.
+You can substitute any of the fruit in this smoothie for any fruit you’d prefer.
 Easy swaps include strawberries in place of the blueberries or mangoes in place of the banana!

 Add extra toppings